-These limestone overhangs presented early travellers shelter along a seasonal route up the Waitaki Valley.
-The Māori rock art captured here includes images from abstract forms to bird and animal life, people and first impressions of European settlers
+These limestone overhangs presented early traveller shelter along a seasonal route up the Waitaki Valley.
+The Māori rock art captured here includes images from abstract forms to bird and animal life, people and first impressions of European settlers.

 Takiroa is a significant landmark in the traditions of Ngāi Tahu Whānui.
 This rock shelter lies on an ancient pathway following the Waitaki River from the mountains to the sea.
 The headwaters of the Waitaki River are fed from ka roimata o Aoraki – the tears of Aoraki – the ancestral mountain of Ngāi Tahu Whānui.
 Takiroa is a physical reminder of the ancestors who have passed through this landscape.
 This land provided shelter, sustenance, and guidance to them and was and still is a place to share knowledge, a place to learn from, and a repository of people and treasures from the past.